gnosisguild/zodiac-module-bridge/docs/setup_guide.md

 ### Executing a transactions

 To execute a transaction, call the `requireToPassMessage(address _contract, bytes _data, uint256 _gas)` function on the AMB contract deployed to xDai at [`0xc38D4991c951fE8BCE1a12bEef2046eF36b0FA4A`](https://blockscout.com/poa/xdai/address/0xc38D4991c951fE8BCE1a12bEef2046eF36b0FA4A/contracts) from the `owner` address set in your AMB module.

+### Deploy a master copy

+If the contract get an update, you can deploy a new version of a Master Copy using the hardhat task `deployMasterCopy`.
+An example of the command would be: `yarn hardhat --network rinkeby deployMasterCopy`